-True health starts in the gut.
-It’s estimated that up to 80% of our immune system is housed there, yet worryingly a large percentage of the population suffers from some kind of digestive issue, which can lead to more serious negative health issues and many of our modern day diseases.
+It’s estimated that up to 80% of our immune system is housed there, yet worryingly a large percentage of the population suffers from some kind of digestive issue – gas, indigestion, heartburn/ acid reflux, food sensitivities, bloating, constipation, diarrhea, etc which if left untreated, could possibly lead to more serious issues.
+Constantly emerging science suggests that there may be links between compromised gut function and many of our modern day diseases.

-It is believed an unbalanced bacterial environment in the gut is the main culprit, with most people suffering from a build up of bad bacteria.
-Antibiotics, exposure to chemicals in and on our food and the vast amounts of highly processed, synthetic foods in most people’s diets are all to blame.
+It is believed an unbalanced bacterial environment in the gut is the main culprit, with most people suffering from a build up of harmful bacteria.
+Antibiotics, exposure to chemicals in and on our food and the vast amounts of highly processed, synthetic foods in most people’s diets are all contributing factors.

-We love this humble, yet powerful food and have given it a modern spin.
-With different flavours and superfood combinations.
+We love these humble, ancient foods and have given them a modern spin, with different flavours and food combinations.

 Go on, give it a try.

-But be warned, our ferments have been known to add flavour, improve energy, mood, skin, decrease weight, gas and bloating and generally put a spring in your step.
+But be warned, our ferments are addictive and have been known to make you crave them and generally put a spring in your step.

-We hope you enjoy it as much as we do – Ben & Hesh
+We hope you enjoy them as much as we do – Ben & Hesh